raghub25/myjavacodes/README.md

 ## **Order Service**

 Places order and fetches the order details.
 To place order, I have created DTO object of Line Items and created a One-to-Many relationship with Line Items table.
-I have used PostGreSQL to support the CRUD operations.

 Database: MySQL